romuloschiavon/TrelloRunupChart/README.md

 ### Finding the Lists
 I used a webscraper to scrape the cards content, but the index of those lists are hard-coded (see main.py line 50-52), the webScraping(listID) function requires the listID.
-To find your lists ID simply count how many lists there are, and their index should be where they're.
+To find your lists ID simply count how many lists there are, and their index should be where they are.
 So change their ID's on code.
 Ex:
-3 lists, 1: to-do, 2: doing, 3: done, 4: Run-upChart
+4 lists, 1: to-do, 2: doing, 3: done, 4: Run-upChart
 ![Example2](https://user-images.githubusercontent.com/49570622/142889994-cd145cad-227c-4ddc-ba39-eace0b444754.png)

 ### Trello API SETUP